 Creating work-life balance or work-life integration as a blogger and shift worker can certainly be a challenge and the truth be told, I certainly can’t claim to live a life of work-life balance.
-In fact, it is difficult to be in balance every day of the week.
+In fact, it is difficult to live in harmony every day of the week.
 I believe there will always be days of giving and taking from one area of life to another.

 I see myself as fortunate as I work irregular hours as a shift worker and can balance work, family and blogging.